 Simplified Washing Routine

-- Quick rinse in cold water after use (30 seconds sufficient)
+- Quick rinse in cold water after use (30 seconds is enough)

-- Storage in provided waterproof bag (no odor)
+- Store in the included waterproof bag (no odor)

-- Machine every 2-3 days with your regular laundry
+- Toss in the washing machine every 2–3 days with your regular laundry

-- 40°C wash, normal program, no fabric softener
+- Wash at 104°F, normal cycle, no fabric softener

-Practical tip: have two lots of different colors (black and navy blue for example).
+Practical tip: pick up two sets in different colors — black and navy blue, for example.
 Rotation becomes obvious without having to count days.

 Travel and Trips

-For a weekend, 2 to 3 protections are enough with waterproof transport bag.
-More discreet and less bulky than a pack of disposable protections.
-For longer trips, hand washing remains possible: modern protections dry quickly.
+For a weekend away, 2 to 3 pairs fit easily in a waterproof travel bag — more discreet and less bulky than a pack of disposables.
+For longer trips, hand washing is always an option; modern fabrics dry quickly.

 Is Hygiene Really Guaranteed?

-This is THE worrying question.
-The answer is categorical: yes, it's perfectly hygienic.
-Bamboo has natural antibacterial properties that limit bacterial proliferation.
-40°C washing eliminates 99.9% of germs, like any underwear.
+This is the question most men worry about first.
+The answer is straightforward: yes, it's completely hygienic.
+Bamboo has natural antibacterial properties that limit bacterial growth.
+Washing at 104°F eliminates 99.9% of germs — the same as laundering any underwear.

 Environmental Impact: Numbers That Speak